cloudio-project/cloudio-project.github.io/docs/access_permissions/endpoint_permissions.md

 Access to the endpoint is denied for the user or the group.
 This is the default permission if no other permission is available.

 #### ACCESS
-The user or group can access part of the endpoint and only the part of the endpoint's data model that is accessible is visible to the user.
+The user or group can access part of the endpoint, and only the part of the endpoint's data model that is accessible is visible to the user.

 #### BROWSE
 The user or group can access part of the endpoint but the complete data model of the endpoint can be discovered, even the parts the user does not have access to.

 *ACCESS* + browsing of data model.